joostbl/Ryerson-Capstone-Project-Final/README.md

     e.
 NRC
     f.
 Emoji
 3)	LDA Topic Modelling
-4)	LDA document classification
+4)	LDA document classification including the various scenarios.

-All scripts are in duplicate or the data set May 202 and data set September 2021.
+All scripts are in duplicate for the data set May 202 and data set September 2021.

-As well, multiple scripts are included with the scenario analysis as samples were used to get to results.
+Excluded are the multiple scripts to perform samples to generate results.